chrisnoonan98675/site/xl-release/how-to/using-the-task-overview.markdown

 If a task has already started, its start date appears.

-If the task is schedule to start at a specific future date, that date appears. *Planned* indicates that the task is waiting for a preceding task to complete, while *Schedule* indicates that the task is waiting for its scheduled start date.
+If the task is scheduled to start at a specific future date, that date appears. *Planned* indicates that the task is waiting for a preceding task to complete, while *Schedule* indicates that the task is waiting for its scheduled start date.

 If the task has a due date set, that date appears.